drkitt/3040-a3-p1/Group01_v1_A3_Part01.md

 ### ***API description***

 ManitobaFloods.org is a simple API that provides users with flood data and statistics from their area.
-Providing a Manitoban flood region and year range will return you data regarding; previous floods, rainfall and snowmelt.
+Providing a Manitoban flood region and year range will return you data regarding previous floods such as property damage and deaths.

 ### *List of endpoints with parameters*